nuri35/team-to-do-app-with-postgresql/README.md

 - In this application, database front end backend and docker issues were handled as a team structure by performing to do crud operations.
 - There are 2 user types in the project, user and admin.
 People other than the admin cannot add or delete users and create teams.
 Everything is done through the admin.
 - In addition, each user can make their own special to do list. can delete edit.
 Finally, the team can prepare, delete, edit and update a to-do list.
+- Admin = 1
+- User = 0
+- private = 0
+- If the user is making a custom to-do list, the team id will be 0.
+However, if a team-based to-do list is being prepared, not a special one, the ID of that team will be included in the to-do list table.

 ## Technologies Used